 The coffee in the Dominican Republic is strong and will wake you up.
 The good news for those that need it, they do have lactose-free milk available.

-Along with coffee, they have snacks throughout the day.
-From baked goods to quick sandwiches that are great for a quick snack.
+Along with coffee, they have snacks throughout the day, from baked goods to quick sandwiches that are great for a quick snack.

-- Mask for Snorkeing
+- Mask for Snorkeling

 - Pedal Boats